echolabsdev/prism-docs/agents.md

 In this example:

-1. We define a `calculate` tool using the `Tool` facade.
-This tool uses PHP's `bcmath` extension for precise mathematical calculations.
+1. We define a `weather` and a `search` tool using the `Tool` facade.
+These tool simulate API requests to third party services.

 2. We create an agent using Prism's `text()` method, setting up the system message, prompt, and including our calculator tool.

 3. We use `withMaxSteps(10)` to allow the agent to make up to 10 steps in its reasoning process.

-4. The agent will use the calculator tool as needed to solve the problem, providing a step-by-step explanation and the final answer.
+4. The agent will use the tools as needed to answer the question.

 ## How It Works

-1. The agent receives the math problem in the prompt.
+1. The agent receives the question in the prompt.
-2. It analyzes the problem and decides on the next step (calculation or reasoning).
+2. It analyzes the problem and decides on the next step (search tool, weather tool, or reasoning).
-3. If a calculation is needed, it uses the `calculate` tool.
+3. If a tool is needed, it uses the tools.
-4. The agent continues this process, potentially making multiple tool calls, until it reaches a conclusion or the maximum number of steps.
+4. The agent continues this process, potentially making multiple tool calls and analyzing the tool results, until it reaches a conclusion or the maximum number of steps.
-5. Finally, it provides the answer with an explanation of the solution process.
+5. Finally, it provides the answer.

 This approach allows for flexible problem-solving, where the agent can adapt its strategy based on the specific problem and intermediate results.